DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 Anyhoo - the main point of this section is not to show you how to code a front end, but to show you how to interact with the smart contract, Bacalhau (with our stable diffusion ML model) and of course, NFT.Storage - #NotOnIPFSNotYourNFT.

+### Complete Flow

+\[todo: build a flow chart diagram\]

+* The user enters a text prompt into the input field -&gt;

+* Clicks Generate Images Button -&gt; Calls Bacalhau Job to Generate images

+* Bacalhau Job completes -&gt; formats return into NFT Metadata JSON object

+* User Clicks Mint NFT Button -&gt; NFT.Storage is called to save the NFT Metadata and returns with an IPFS CID for the folder -&gt; The mint NFT function of the smart contract is called with this IPFS\_URI to mint an NFT with this metadata -&gt;

+* !! \[FEVM gotcha\] -&gt; here we would generally wait for the TX (transaction hash) of this result to return, but it's currently not working, so instead we're using a contract event listener to find out when this completes.

+* Done! -&gt; Can now re-fetch any display data and give the user status success feedback on the minting.

+Nice - let's see how we implement this in code!

 ### **Bacalhau Interactions**

 Creating the front-end API endpoint for Bacalhau is documented in [this project report](https://bacalhau.substack.com/p/bacalhau-project-report-jan-25-2022) by engineer [Luke Marsden](https://twitter.com/lmarsden).

-The API currently only directly hits the stable diffusion scripts documented in this blog, however, the team is in the process of extending it into a more generic API so that you can call any of the examples, and also your own deployed scripts from an HTTP REST API.
-Keep an eye on this [here](https://github.com/filecoin-project/bacalhau) or in the #bacalhau channel in filecoinproject.slack.
+The API currently *only* directly hits the stable diffusion scripts documented in this blog, however, the team is in the process of extending it into a more generic API so that you can call any of the examples, and also your own deployed scripts from an HTTP REST API.
+Keep an eye on this [here](https://github.com/filecoin-project/bacalhau) or in the #bacalhau channel in [FilecoinProject slack.](https://filecoinproject.slack.com/)

 ```bash
 curl -XPOST -d '{"prompt": "rainbow unicorn"}' 'http://dashboard.bacalhau.org:1000/api/v1/stablediffusion';